Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 Previous Arrests:

-- Imran Khan and Bushra Bibi were previously arrested in connection with another case (un-Islamic nikah case).
+1. Authorities previously arrested Imran Khan and Bushra Bibi in connection with another case (un-Islamic nikah case).

-- Bushra Bibi was released after spending nine months in jail.
+2. Authorities released Bushra Bibi after she spent nine months in jail.

 Protest Incident:

-- A police officer sustained a severe eye injury, and government firearms were seized and fired during the unrest.
+2. A protester caused a severe eye injury to a police officer, and authorities seized and fired government firearms during the unrest.

 The charges included terrorism, attempted murder, vandalism, destroying public and state property, and interference in government operations, says the FIR.

-The FIR that was lodged on September 28 says that the participants created unrest, obstructed public access by burning tires, & caused difficulties for citizens.
+The FIR lodged on September 28 states that participants created unrest, obstructed public access by burning tires, and caused difficulties for citizens.

 The FIR says the PTI leaders and activists raised anti-government slogans, hurled stones at the police, & attacked with iron rods during the protest.